OCA/currency/account_cryptocurrency/readme/DESCRIPTION.rst

    it.

 #.
 When you pay out cryptocurrencies (in exchange for goods or services
-   purchased, or if you exchanged fpr another crypto or normal currency) this constitutes again a taxable transaction.
+   purchased, or if you exchanged for another crypto or normal currency) this constitutes again a taxable transaction.
 In that case the gain/loss is computed as the difference between the cost of the cryptocurrency that you pay with, and the value of what you receive back, valued in your